-14 Id. § 1324(a)(2)(B)(iii).
+13 Id. § 1324(a)(4).

-subject to a three-year mandatory minimum and a ten-year statutory maximum.
-15 Subsequent violations of section 1324(a)(2) committed for profit or with reason to believe that the alien will commit a felony carry a five-year mandatory minimum and a 15-year statutory maximum.
-16 "[T]he sentence is calculated 'for each alien with respect to whom a violation . . . occurs.'
-"17 Thus, courts have treated each alien as a separate violation and have applied the enhanced penalty based on the number of aliens.
-18 Finally, as with section 1324(a)(1), the statutory maximums also may be enhanced an additional ten years for commercial transportation of large groups in a life-threatening manner or creating a life-threatening health risk to the people of the United States.19 3.
-8 U.S.C. § 1324(a)(3)-Employing Aliens, and Bringing in Aliens for Employment Section 1324(a)(3), punishable by a maximum of five years in prison, prohibits hiring at least ten aliens during any 12-month period with actual knowledge that they are aliens.
-The statutory maximum in section 1324(a)(3) may be increased to ten years for an offense that was part of an ongoing commercial organization in which aliens were brought in groups of ten or more and the manner of transportation endangered the aliens' lives or presented a life-threatening health risk to people in the United States.20 4.
-8 U.S.C. § 1327-Aiding or Assisting Certain Aliens to Enter Knowingly aiding certain aliens who were previously convicted of aggravated felonies to enter the United States is punishable by a maximum of ten years in prison pursuant to 8 U.S.C. § 1327.
-To be convicted, a defendant need not know that the alien in question had a prior felony conviction.
-As the Eleventh Circuit has observed, section 1327 does "not require [defendant] to know that the alien . . . had a prior felony conviction but only that the alien he aided or assisted in entering the United States was inadmissible."
-21 B. Guideline Overview: §2L1.1-Smuggling, Transporting, or Harboring an Unlawful Alien The guidelines instruct users to determine the applicable Chapter Two offense guideline by referring to Appendix A (Statutory Index) for the offense of conviction (i.e., the offense conduct charged in the indictment or information of which the defendant was 15 Id. § 1324(a)(2)(B).
+14 See Hilario-Hilario, 529 F.3d at 69 ("Each one of these characteristics raises the maximum sentence available.
+8 U.S.C. §§ 1324(a)(1)(B)(i), (iii), (iv).
+Although pertinent only to sentencing, a jury determination typically is required to invoke the higher sentences under familiar precedent." (citing Apprendi v.
+New Jersey, 530 U.S. 466 (2000))). immigration officials or ultimate admission.15 Pursuant to section 1324(a)(2)(B), where the alien is brought into the United States but is not immediately presented to immigration officials, a first or second offense is a felony and carries a ten-year statutory maximum.16 Where a violation of section 1324(a)(2) is committed for profit or with reason to believe that the alien will commit a felony, for a first and second violation, the defendant is subject to a three-year mandatory minimum and a ten-year statutory maximum.
+17 Subsequent violations of section 1324(a)(2) committed for profit or with reason to believe that the alien will commit a felony carry a five-year mandatory minimum and a 15-year statutory maximum.
+18 "[T]he sentence is calculated 'for each alien with respect to whom a violation . . . occurs.'
+"19 Thus, courts have treated each alien as a separate violation and have applied the enhanced penalty based on the number of aliens.
+20 Finally, as with section 1324(a)(1), the statutory maximums also may be enhanced an additional ten years for commercial transportation of large groups in a life-threatening manner or creating a life-threatening health risk to the people of the United States.21 3.
+8 U.S.C. § 1324(a)(3)-Employing Aliens, and Bringing in Aliens for Employment Section 1324(a)(3), punishable by a maximum of five years in prison, prohibits hiring at least ten individuals during any 12-month period with actual knowledge that they are aliens.
+22 An "alien" for purposes of section 1324(a)(3) is an individual who is an unauthorized alien and who has been brought into the United States in violation of section 1324(a).
+23 15 8 U.S.C. § 1324(a)(2)(A).